It’s taken a year of Donald Trump as being president but Americans are starting to realize their country is viewed as a joke by outsiders.

 To Canadians that’s not fake news – or even new news – but it seems to be sinking in with our neighbours to the south and they are beginning to accept it.

 I travel a lot to the U.S. for my radio job.
-Most recently I was on the red carpet at the American Music Awards in Los Angeles, and last week I was in Pittsburgh taping Christmas broadcasts.
+Most recently I was on a red carpet in Los Angeles and earlier this summer I taped travel shows in Louisiana.
 And it’s almost without fail, every time I am in that country and someone finds out I am from Canada I get asked the same thing.

 “What do Canadians think of our country right now?”